syncfusion/blazor-docs/src/querybuilder/query-builder/filtering.md

 # Filtering

-Query Builder allows you to create or delete conditions and groups.
+The [Blazor Query Builder](https://www.syncfusion.com/blazor-components/blazor-query-builder) allows you to create or delete conditions and groups.
 You can use [`ShowButtons`](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.QueryBuilder.SfQueryBuilder.html#Syncfusion_Blazor_QueryBuilder_SfQueryBuilder_ShowButtons) to enable/disable these buttons.

 You can `create` or `delete` conditions by interacting through the user interface and methods.